benders5e/benders5e/earthbender.md

 When earthbending up to your earth capacity, you spend 1 chi of your Attack action (see "Bending Attack" for a description of the role chi points play in attacks).

 You must draw your bending material from a source of earth within 30 feet.
 The mass of earth you can control and the range within which you can control it (including as a source) increase with your earthbender level.
-See the "Volume" and "Range" columns of the Earthbender Table.
+See the "Capacity" column of the Earthbender Table, which indicates how many times your carrying capacity you can bend (for instance, at 3rd level you gain the ability to bend double your carrying capacity in earth), and the "Range" column for your normal and long bending range.
 A quick reference for the weight of various earthen materials is shown on the previous page.

 The HP and AC of any structure you form with your bending can be determined by regular D&D 5e object rules.
 The table below provides a reference for the AC of various types of earth.